mhaeuser/Battery-Toolkit/README.md

 >  Go to macOS System Settings > Battery > the (i) next to Battery Health > Optimized Battery Charging > toggle off

 1. Open Battery Toolkit from your Applications folder
-2. The menu bar will change to show the application menus.
-There is also a menu bar Extra.
+2. The menu bar will change to show the application menus, and a menu bar extra will should be visible
-3. Configure the settings through the menus as desired.
+3. Configure the settings through either method shown below

 |![Menu Bar Main](Resources/menubarMain.png)|![Menu Bar Commands](Resources/menubarCommands.png)|![Menu Bar Extra](Resources/menuExtra.png)|
 |:----------|:----------|:----------|